-In the current study, all S. genitalis larvae was directly measured after fixation in hot water to avoid the preservative effect on the body length because there were certain issues in forensic entomology practice when larval body length that are widely used as reference to indicate age, can be variably affected by preservatives.
-For instance, the use of 70 - 80% ethanol could decrease the larval length to approximately 48 - 72 h after preservation, in contrast to larvae in higher concentrations of ethanol with the least effect on larval size (Bugelli et al. 2017, Mathes et al. 2021).
-Additionally, the type of food substrate consumed by the larvae could also produce unpredictable the size.
-Typically, a food substrate with high fat content could extend larval developmental period but might show reduction in larval size, compared to lean liver and meat dietaries (El Hadi Mohamed et al. 2021).
-Another study using M. scalaris reared in liver agar diet had a prolonged 7 - 15 h developmental period but marginally decreased mean larval length and weight compared to those provided with lean red meat (Zuha et al. 2012).
-Due to inconsistent effect of these factors on larval body length, cephalopharyngeal skeleton had been suggested as a more reliable source of indicator for larval age (Zuha 2021) but its growth rate was significantly slower than larval body length (Zuha 2022).
+In the current study, all S. genitalis larvae was directly measured after fixation in hot water to avoid the preservative effect on the body length because there were certain issues in forensic entomology practice when larval body length that is widely used as reference to indicate age, can be variably affected by preservatives.
+For instance, the use of 70%-80% ethanol could decrease the larval length to approximately 48 h-72 h after preservation, in contrast to larvae in higher concentrations of ethanol with the least effect on larval size (Bugelli et al. 2017; Mathes et al. 2021).
+Additionally, the type of food substrate consumed by the larvae could also produce unpredictable sizes.
+Typically, a food substrate with high fat content could extend the larval developmental period but might show reduction in larval size, compared to lean liver and meat dietaries (El Hadi Mohamed et al. 2021).
+Another study using M. scalaris reared in liver agar diet had a prolonged 7 h-15 h developmental period but marginally decreased mean larval length and weight compared to those provided with lean red meat (Zuha et al. 2012).
+Due to the inconsistent effect of these factors on larval body length, cephalopharyngeal skeleton had been suggested as a more reliable source of indicator for larval age (Zuha 2021) but its growth rate was significantly slower than larval body length (Zuha 2022).

 The S. genitalis larvae from this study were also successfully developed on decomposing beef liver apart from the reportedly dead molluscs (Disney 1994).
-In Peninsular Malaysia, S. genitalis was the most abundant species found on snail carcasses and the adults emerged 15 - 40 days after the exposure (Beaver 1987).
-In the current study, the developmental duration for adults to emerge at laboratory temperature $(20.0 - 25.5^{\circ}C)$ using decomposing beef liver was 17 - 28 days.
-Its closely related species, S. bergenstammi, took approximately 46 - 52 days to complete development from oviposition to adult but it was reared on beef at a greater range of ambient temperature $(10.1^{\circ}C - 25.2^{\circ}C)$ (Oliva 2004).
-Currently, there are no published records of S. genitalis being reared at fluctuating temperatures until this present study.
-Comparison with other species of Phoridae such as M. spiracularis reared under fluctuating temperature indicated shorter duration 210 - 284 h (25 -37°C) compared to S. genitalis (Lee et al, 2021).
-When compared with the developmental duration at the nearest constant rearing temperatures for M. spiracularis at 22°C (529.6 h) and 25°C (367 h) (Wang et al, 2020), S. genitalis showed slower developmental duration at 20 -25.5 °C (428 - 696 h).
-Another study by Yanan et al. (2023) using M.scalaris reared at 22 °C and 25 °C recorded developmental duration of 448.2 h and 417.7 h respectively, which were faster than S. genitalis in the current study.
+In Peninsular Malaysia, S. genitalis was the most abundant species found on snail carcasses and the adults emerged 15 days-40 days after the exposure (Beaver 1987).
+In the current study, the developmental duration for adults to emerge at laboratory temperature (20.0°C-25.5°C) using decomposing beef liver was 17 days-28 days.
+Its closely related species, S. bergenstammi, took approximately 46 days-52 days to complete development from oviposition to adult, but it was reared on beef at a greater range of ambient temperature (10.1°C-25.2°C) (Oliva 2004).
+There are no published records of S. genitalis being reared at fluctuating temperatures until this present study.
+Comparison with other species of Phoridae such as M. spiracularis reared under fluctuating temperatures, indicated a shorter duration of 210 h-284 h (25°C-37°C) compared to S. genitalis (Lee et al. 2021).
+When compared with the developmental duration at the nearest constant rearing temperatures for M. spiracularis at 22°C (529.6 h) and 25°C (367 h) (Wang et al. 2020), S. genitalis showed slower developmental duration at 20°C-25.5°C (428 h-696 h).
+Another study by Yanan et al. (2023) using M.scalaris reared at 22°C and 25°C recorded developmental durations of 448.2 h and 417.7 h, respectively, which were faster than S. genitalis in the current study.